polkadot-developers/hackathon-guide/polkadot-hub-devs.md

 ### 🚀 Quick Start with DevContainers

-- To avoid setting up your local environment, you can use [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) to get started quickly.
-DevContainers are a convenient way to run a pre-configured development environment in a container.
-You can find the DevContainer configuration for Polkadot smart contract development in the [smart-contracts-devcontainer](https://github.com/paritytech/smart-contracts-devcontainer) repository.
+- To speed things up and have your "batteries included" dev environment, you can use [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers).
+They are regularly maintained and tested by the ecosystem professionals.
+You can find the configuration for Polkadot smart contract development in the [smart-contracts-devcontainer](https://github.com/paritytech/smart-contracts-devcontainer) repository.
 - To use the DevContainer, you need to have Docker installed on your machine and running.
 You can download Docker from the [Docker website](https://www.docker.com/products/docker-desktop/).
 You also need the Vscode extension for DevContainers.
 You can install it from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 - Once Docker is running and the DevContainers extension is installed, simply create a new folder and run the following command to get started: